A pill that can replace conventional injections has passed its first tests on people with flying colors, according to the company that develops it.

 "It's completely painless", says Mir Imran, head of Rani Therapeutics in San Jose, California.
 “Not a single subject has heard anything".
 The results of Ranipill, this revolutionary 'pill' syringe, may give hope to millions of people (such as those with diabetes) who want an alternative to painful injections.
 It is estimated that more than one in 10 people are afraid of needles.

-RaniPill looks like the larger version of a regular pill.
-When ingested, it passes intact through the stomach.
+RaniPill looks like the bigger version of a normal pill.
+When ingested, it passes through the stomach intact.
 The outer coating dissolves only in the less acidic environment of the intestine.

 When this happens, a balloon inflates and pushes a small needle into the muscle wall of the intestine which injects the pill-carrying drug.
 The balloon deflates and the remnants of the pill are excreted.
-The intestine it has no receptors for acute pain and heals very quickly.
+The gut

 Ranipill, human tests

-In a study in Australia, 52 people received RaniPills containing octreotide, a drug used to treat certain cancers and growth disorders.
-They did not experience any pain or discomfort and the pill was as effective in delivering the drug as conventional injections.
+In an Australian study, 52 people received RaniPills containing octreotide, a drug used to treat certain cancers and growth disorders.
+They did not experience any pain or discomfort and the pill was effective in giving the drug exactly like conventional injections.

-Currently, octreotide is given as a large injection into the buttocks once a month.
+Currently, octreotide is administered as a large injection into the buttocks once a month.
 "Patients describe it as incredibly painful", he claims Imran.

 Many drugs, such as insulin, are injected because if ingested they would be destroyed in the intestine.
 People who hate needles often delay or skip injections and can develop serious complications as a result.
 Having a painless alternative to injections should reduce the risk and make these people's lives better.

 Rani Therapeutics is in discussions with large pharmaceutical companies and regulators in the US and EU, Imran says, and the company plans more trials this year.
 The device will initially be able to supply nine medications, including octreotide and insulin.